 Fatigue is a common somatic manifestation of many major psychiatric syndromes, including depression, anxiety, and somatoform disorders.
 Psychiatric symptoms are reported in more than three-quarters of patients with unexplained chronic fatigue.
 Even in patients with systemic or neurologic syndromes in which fatigue is independently recognized as a manifestation of disease, comorbid psychiatric symptoms or disease may still be an important source of interaction.

 Patients complaining of fatigue often say they feel weak, but upon careful examination, objective muscle weakness is rarely discernible.
-If found, muscle weakness must then ...
+If ...